watzon/personal-website/src/posts/building-a-pastebin-in-go-for-fun-and-profit.md

 ---
 title: Building a Pastebin in Go for Fun and Profit
-description: Why would you want to build a pastebin in this day and age?
+description: Most people probably don’t think about pastebins anymore.
+They came into existence long ago, when the internet was young as a way of sharing code snippets and other long form text in places like Usenet, IRC, and forums.
+That being said, those of us...
-date: 2024-11-13T09:30:00.000Z
+date: 2024-11-13T13:30:00.000Z
 tags:
     - go
     - programming